 Until yesterday, I called myself an entrepreneur.
-Today I erased it from the top of every page on my site.
+Now, I don’t.

 It’s been years since I started a company, so I can’t keep using that title.